0x444454/SIDerurgy/README.md

 **NOTE**: If SIDerurgy prints errors about MIDI devices, close all your other MIDI apps, **including your browser**.

-5) Then open your browser and go to DeepSID to access the High Voltage SID Collection: https://deepsid.chordian.net/
+4) Then open your browser and go to DeepSID to access the High Voltage SID Collection: https://deepsid.chordian.net/

-6) Select the SID tune to play.
+5) Select the SID tune to play.

-7) Change DeepSID play mode to "ASID (MIDI)".
+6) Change DeepSID play mode to "ASID (MIDI)".

-8) Wait at least two secs, for DeepSID to "digest" your change.
+7) Wait at least two secs, for DeepSID to "digest" your change.
 If you rush, you may have problems.

-9) Make sure the "MIDI port for ASID" is set to the input device you selected in SIDerurgy using the -i option.
+8) Make sure the "MIDI port for ASID" is set to the input device you selected in SIDerurgy using the -i option.

 ## Question: Why don't you just read a ".sid" file as input ?

-Because I am lazy, and I prefer to use DeepSID with its nice UI and stuff.
+Because I am lazy, and I prefer to use DeepSID with its nice UI and features.
 Using a .sid file requires integrating a 6502 CPU emulator (e.g. siddump).
-Let's see if people really want this feature.
+It can be done, but let's see if people really want it first.

-## The MIDI to CV module
+## The MIDI to CV module (for modular synths)

-SIDerurgy converts the SID internal state to MIDI, one voice per channel.
+SIDerurgy maintains the state of a virtual SID chip, and converts it to MIDI in realtime
+Each of the 3 SID voices is mapped to a MIDI channel: 1, 2, 3.
 However, a modular synth only understands CV (Control Voltage).
 So a special module (or other device) is needed to convert MIDI to CV.

 There are several MIDI to CV converters.
 I use a *Polyend Poly2* because it is very flexible.
-If you plan to remaster complex tunes, you definitely a very flexible module.
+If you plan to remaster complex tunes, you need a very flexible converter.
+Note that for live performances, you may just memorize the patch changes you need to do in realtime (e.g. osc sync).

 ## Polyend Poly2 recommended configuration